snowkidind/txTheRipper/README.md

 This will begin the process of installing sql files found in the kickstart directory.
 Once the kickstart process is complete, it is safe to remove files in the kickstart directory or just save them as a backup.

-For the sake of future compatibility there is a built in export functionality for this purpose.
-Instead of exporting the entire database, "generations" based on block height and the highest found export file are exported.
-Additionally the index_cache.sql file MUST be the exact file used to export the data, that is the exported chain data works in tandem with the index cache.
+Some things to consider: During the application data export process, "generations" based on block height and the highest found export file are exported.
+This allows the exports to grow as the database grows without requiring entire redos.
+It is important to note that the index_cache.sql file MUST be the exact file used to export the data, that is the exported chain data works in tandem with the index cache, and there would be data consistency errors if the file was modified without a new complete backup.

-Note that if the index cache table is modified, an entire database export will be required based on the modified cache file.

-# The structure of the database
+# Sync mode: The structure of the database

 The data is imported to two postgresql tables: "transactions", and "topic"  For each transaction received, any accounts scraped from the transaction will be added as a row in the topic table.